bajabio/a-view-to-a-kill/README.md

    Predicts, for any paralog pair, whether one becomes essential when its partner is lost.
 Trained on DepMap-derived labels with generalizable features (sequence identity, family size, co-dependency, co-expression, protein interaction, normal-tissue expression).
 Recovers validated targets (VPS4A, SMARCA4, MAGOH) blind.
-Includes the honest finding that a DepMap-derived label is entangled with single-gene essentiality, and that generalizable pair features win on independent validation.
+Includes the  finding that a DepMap-derived label is entangled with single-gene essentiality, and that generalizable pair features win on independent validation.

 2. **Higher-order (third-gene) model** (`src/higher_order/`)